iv. About These Guidelines

 - witness: that is, a specific document which attests specific readings in a textual tradition or apparatus

 Some abbreviations are used inconsistently: for example, add is an addition, and addSpan is a spanning addition, but addName is an additional name, not the name of an addition.
-Such inconsistencies are relatively few in number, and it is hoped to remove them in subsequent revisions of the Guidelines.
+Such inconsistencies are relatively few in number, and it is hoped to remove them in subsequent revisions of these Guidelines.

 Some elements have very short abbreviated names: these are for the most part elements which are likely to be used very frequently in a marked up text, for example p (paragraph), s (segment) hi (highlighted phrase), ptr (pointer), div (division) etc. We do not specifically list such elements here: as noted above, an expansion of each such abbreviated name is provided within the documentation using the gloss element .

 All named objects other than elements and attributes have one of the following prefixes, which indicate whether the object is a module, an attribute class, a model class, a datatype, or a macro: